 - Running the vacuum for white noise

 How else can dads help with newborns?
-Dads will need to carry around a newborn as much as moms, and learning how to do so early on can be a big help.
+Dads will need to carry around newborns as much as moms do, so learning how to do so early on can be a big help.
 Prevent accidents by taking the time to learn how to hold a baby in your lap, on your shoulder, in a chair, on your hip, and cradled in your arms.

-The Huggs® Baby Carrier is a great way to keep your baby safe while toting them around.
-Easy and comfortable carrier products like these give you a lot of peace of mind and save you a lot of time and hassle.
+The Huggs Baby Carrier is a great way to keep your baby safe while toting them around.
+Easy and comfortable carrier products like these give you peace of mind and save you a lot of time and hassle.

-Even if you’re planning on breastfeeding your baby for a long time, there will still eventually be times when you as a father will have to bottle feed your infant.
-You and your baby should be comfortable with each other at feeding time so the baby is not stressed and eats normally.
+Even if you’re planning on breastfeeding your baby for a long time, there will still eventually be times when you as a father will have to bottle-feed your infant.
 Feeding is an important way to get both father-baby bonding and give your child proper nutrition.

-Later on in your baby’s life, a high chair like the Beyond Junior® Y High Chair makes the feeding process a lot easier for parents.
+Later on in your baby’s life, a high chair like the Beyond Junior Y High Chair makes the feeding process a lot easier for parents.
 It’s worth investing in a decent high chair for feeding time that keeps your child safe and comfortable.
 Suction baby dishes can also make the feeding experience (relatively) mess free.

 As a father, it will make an enormous difference if you’re sharing the burden of parenthood with your partner, and both of you will be much less stressed.
 The more you acknowledge the importance of father-baby bonding and act accordingly, the more likely parenthood will go smoothly for both you and your partner.
-Read more parenting tips at Abiie®.
+Read more parenting tips at Abiie.